Open position F7 and its movable form and variations - Sevenths, Major Sevenths, Minor Sevenths, Diminished, Augmented chords sus and add chords.

 Sorry, can't give it ALL away!

 This content requires a Premium / Gold Access Plan or enrolled in the Study with Curt - On-line or Private Lesson Program.

 To view additional content for this page you'll need to either Sign In or Register for or Upgrade to a Premium Site Access Plan.

 Checkout the Learn a Chord a Day lessons for Open Position F7 for all the information you can get from a chord.

 Chord Tones – F A C Eb

-The chord tones of a F7 chord are the 1st, 3rd, 5th and flatted 7th scale degrees of the F Major Scale ( F G AS Bb C D E F' ) or F A C Eb
+The chord tones of a F7 chord are the 1st, 3rd, 5th and flatted 7th scale degrees of the F Major Scale ( F G A Bb C D E F' ) .

 - 1 – the Root or letter name of F7 is F

 - 3 – the third of F7 is A

 - 5 – the fifth of F7 is C